John Edwards (Arkansas politician)

 John Edwards (October 24, 1815 – April 8, 1894) was an American Civil War brigadier general in the Union Army, an American politician and a U.S. Representative from Arkansas.

-Biography
+He served in Congress for less than a year before being removed from office following allegations of fraud in his 1870 election.
+Edwards also served in both houses of the Indiana General Assembly and was a member and speaker of the Iowa House of Representatives.

+Early life and education

+Born in Louisville, Kentucky, Edwards received a limited schooling there before moving to Indiana, reportedly because it was a non-slavery state.
+He had inherited slaves from his father's estate in Kentucky but freed them and gave them property with which to begin a new life in Indiana.

+He studied law and was admitted to the bar.

+Family

-Born in Louisville, Kentucky, Edwards received a limited schooling, but he studied law and was admitted to the bar.
-He married Eliza Jane Knight on July 8, 1834 in, Lawrence, Indiana, and they had seven children: Eugene Edgar, John, Marcus, Mary W., Susan Huldah, William T., and Montgomery Gray.
-His second wife was Catherine Whisenand, and they were married on May 8, 1854 in Chariton, Iowa.
+He married Eliza Jane Knight on July 8, 1834, in, Lawrence, Indiana, and they had seven children: Eugene Edgar, John, Marcus, Mary W., Susan Huldah, William T., and Montgomery Gray.
+His second wife was Catherine Whisenand, and they were married on May 8, 1854, in Chariton, Iowa.
 They had three children: Nancy, Clarence B., and Alfred.
 On April 28, 1880, he married Mary Burland Bevans in Washington, D.C., and they had two daughters: Frances Sterling ("Fanny") and Mary Ellen ("Mamie").

-Career
+Early career

-In order to live in a free state, Edwards moved to Indiana, where he served in the Indiana House of Representatives in 1845 and 1846.
-He had inherited slaves from his father's estate in Kentucky but freed them and gave them property with which to begin a new life in Indiana.
-He moved to California, and in 1849 was elected an alcalde.
+Edwards served in the Indiana House of Representatives for one term in the mid-1840s before moving to California, where in 1849 he was elected an alcalde, a municipal magistrate.
 Edwards returned to Indiana in 1852, and as a Whig, he served as member of the Indiana State Senate in 1853.

-In 1853 he moved to Chariton, Iowa, where he began the practice of law.
+Later in 1853 he moved again, this time to Chariton, Iowa, where he began the practice of law.
 In 1856 he was chosen a member of the convention which framed the new state constitution which was adopted the following year.
 He was founder in 1857 of the Patriot newspaper, and became a Republican when that party was organized.

-In 1858 he was a member of the House of the Seventh General Assembly.
+In 1858 he elected to be a member of the Iowa House of Representatives during the Seventh General Assembly.
 He was reelected and in 1860 was chosen Speaker of the House of the Eighth General Assembly.

+Civil War

-When the Civil War began Edwards was appointed as lieutenant colonel May 21, 1861 and served as aide on the staff of Governor Kirkwood of Iowa protecting the Missouri border from invasion.
-On August 8, 1862 he was commissioned colonel of the 18th Iowa Volunteer Infantry, serving through the war, after which he was brevetted brigadier general of volunteers to date from September 26, 1864.
+When the Civil War began Edwards joined the Union Army and was appointed as lieutenant colonel May 21, 1861 and served as aide on the staff of Governor Samuel Kirkwood of Iowa protecting the Missouri border from invasion.
+On August 8, 1862, he was commissioned colonel of the 18th Iowa Volunteer Infantry, serving through the war, after which he was brevetted brigadier general of volunteers to date from September 26, 1864.
+He saw action in several military engagements in Missouri and Arkansas.